Summary of Landlord-Tenant Laws in North Carolina

 1. Tenant Privacy and Landlord's Right to Enter the Dwelling

 In North Carolina, there is no specific law on landlords’ right to access the property.
-It means that landlords may enter the property without prior notice if they have justifiable reasons to do so.
+It means that landlords may enter the property without prior written notice if they have justifiable reasons to do so.
 In emergency situations, landlords may enter without tenants’ permission.

 a%20landlord%20in%20a%20red%20jacket%20looking%20at%20checklist%20with%20a%20tenant%20in%20a%20blue%20flannel